Reliability, Availability and Maintainability (RAM) | Introduction

 - Morning tea, lunch and afternoon tea

 - Masters credit: UNSW Canberra allows students who have successfully completed a minimum of 12 days of approved professional education courses to use those courses as credit in eligible postgraduate programs.
 For more information on postgraduate credit please visit our postgraduate credit and micro-credential page.

 *pending final results

-Dr. Jackson received his Ph.D. in Reliability Engineering from the University of Maryland’s Center of Risk and Reliability.
-He is currently the Acting Director of the Center of Reliabiltiy and Resilience Engineering at the University of California, Los Angeles.
-He has had an extensive career as a Senior Reliability Engineer in the Australian Defence Force, and is the Director of Acuitas Reliability Pty Ltd. He has supported many complex and material systems developed their reliability performance, and assisted in providing reliability management frameworks that support business outcomes.
+Dr Jackson holds a Ph.D. and MSc in Reliability Engineering from the University of Maryland’s Center of Risk and Reliability.
+He also holds a BE in Mechanical Engineering and has substantial experience in the field of risk, reliability and maintainability.
+He is a Certified Reliability Engineer (CRE) through the American Society of Quality (ASQ) and a Chartered Professional Engineer (CPEng) through Engineers Australia.
+He was the inaugural director of the University of California, Los Angeles (UCLA’s) Center of Reliabiltiy and Resilience Engineering and the founder of its Center for the Safety and Reliability of Autonomous Systems (SARAS).
+He has had an extensive career as a Senior Reliability Engineer in the Australian Defence Force, and is the Director of Acuitas Reliability Pty Ltd. He has supported many complex and material systems develop their reliability performance, and assisted in providing reliability management frameworks that support business outcomes (that is, make more money).
+He has been a reliability management consultant to many companies across industries ranging from medical devices to small satellites.
 He has also led initiatives in complementary fields such as systems engineering and performance based management frameworks (PBMFs).
-He is currently investigating new research concepts that include machine learning informed reliability engineering, dynamic Bayesian belief networks (DBBNs) and organizational value decision making.
+He is the author of two reliability engineering books, co-author of another, and has authored several journal articles and conference papers.

 No dates?
 Or unable to attend dates shown?
 Submit an Expression of Interest below to be notified of upcoming courses.